deficollective/defiscan/src/content/protocols/spark.md

 Spark has a core dependency in the Sky Protocol, a stage 0 protocol.
 This dependency is clear from the fact that all key permissions in Spark contracts are held by the Sky Governance.

-Moreover, Spark has several centralized dependencies.
-Currently, Chainlink oracles are used in SparkLend with no fallbacks for the all asset prices.
+Spark has another centralized dependency.
 In order to bridge funds to other chains, Spark uses Circle's Cross-Chain Transfer Protocol (CCTP) which relies on a set of centralized off-chain signers to provide the bridging attestation.

+Finally, Chronicle oracles are used in SparkLend with no fallbacks for all asset prices.

 More information on the centralization of those dependencies can be found in [dependencies](#dependencies).

 > Autonomy Score: High